ktomk/pipelines/doc/PIPELINES-CACHES.md

 #### Migrating from Project Directory to Caches

+_(this section certainly is of special-interest and focus to detail on migrating to caches locally)_

-In the example above also an intersection with copying files into the container (`--deploy copy`) and downloading new files in the container (`composer.phar`) has been done.
+In the example above also an intersection with copying files into the container (`--deploy copy`) and downloading new files in the container (`composer.phar`) has been done (copy back into the project via _artifacts_).

-This is as previously there was no such caching and the project directory has been used as a workaround for offline usage and used here just as an example that it is possible to migrate away from such kind of workaround usage.
+This is as previously there was no such caching and the project directory has been used as a store for offline copies of remote files; used here as an example to migrate away from such kind of a workaround.

-The example combines of having a work-around for a `pipelines` version with no cache support (and no docker client support, using the path `build/store/http-cache`) running pipelines offline regardless.
-Technically this is not necessary any longer, so the cache could be moved into `~/.cache/build-http-cache` (or similar) by changing the path in the `definitions` section.
+The example combines a workaround for a `pipelines` version with no cache support (and no docker client support, using the path `build/store/http-cache`) but running pipelines offline regardless.
+Technically this is not necessary any longer, so the cache could be moved into `~/.cache/build-http-cache` (exemplary) by changing the path in the `definitions` section.

 As the name of the cache does not change - just the